felixyustian/coding_camp_revou/README.md

-# RevoU Coding Camp Mini Project - September 2025
+# RevoU Coding Camp Mini Project - September 2025 Batch

-This repository contains the source code for the Mini Project completed during the **RevoU Software Engineering Coding Camp** (September 2025).
+This repository contains the source code for the Mini Project completed during the **RevoU Software Engineering Coding Camp** (September 2025 Batch).
 It serves as a practical implementation of fundamental web development concepts, including HTML structure, CSS styling, and JavaScript interactivity.

 ## 🚀 Project Overview